kodekloudhub/golang/README.md

 Note:

-Due to differences in formatting ordered lists between github snd the labs, please read multiple choice selections in the solutions as follows:
+Due to differences in formatting ordered lists between github and the labs, please read multiple choice selections in the solutions as follows:

 *
-    1. A (1)
+    1. A
-    1. B (2)
+    1. B
-    1. C (3)
+    1. C
-    1. D (4)
+    1. D

 * 01 - Getting Started